c0d0g3n/docpad-plugin-outputphp/README.md

 <!-- /BADGES -->

-Quick and dirty way (see #known issues) to allow generation of server side php.
+Quick and dirty way to preprocess with anything&trade; (actually markdown) and (hopfully) still get php back.
 This plugin operates on the extensions `.html` and `.htm` and outputs `.php` ,thereby reverting the html entity decoding that the Marked parser did op php tags and its content.